 Health Care Facts: Why We Need Health Care Reform

-The Health Care System is Projected to Cost Americans 2.8 Trillion Dollars in 2013 and is Growing Every Year.
+The Health Care System Cost Americans around 2.8 Trillion Dollars in 2013 and is Growing Every Year.
 Is ObamaCare Enough?

 Health Care Facts: health care reform is a good first step towards fixing our health care system.
 The health care facts show ObamaCare, while an effective program in many respects, isn't enough to reform the 2.8 trillion dollar US healthcare industry.
 Find out the truth about the American Health Care system and why Americans need to keep fighting for their health care rights.